 Use the parchment paper to help lift the loaf from the pan.
 Carefully transfer to a cutting board and let it cool for a few more minutes.
 This will help the loaf firm up a little more.

-Slice and serve with the extra glaze and a sprinkle of basil or cilantro if desired.
+Slice and serve with the extra glaze and enjoy.

 If you enjoy this recipe, you might also like: